Technigo/project-nutrition/README.md

 # Project Nutrition

 A pair programming project were the task was to build an app using the camera on the computer/phone to scan barcodes and fecth information from an open food api.
-We built and app in React using Redux that shows if the scanned product contains any allergens.
+We built the app in React along with Redux that shows if the scanned product contains any allergens.

 ## Tech we used
 React, Redux, Styled components, JSX, CSS